firebolt-db/godocs/docs/_includes/sql_examples/array_contains.md

 {% raw %}
-Returns true as 'danielle53' is part of the array:
+This returns true since 'danielle53' is part of the array:
 ``` sql
 SELECT ARRAY_CONTAINS(['sabrina21', 'rileyjon', 'ywilson', 'danielle53', NULL], 'danielle53') as res;
 ```